milesj/rut/docs/setup.md

 ## Framework Integrations

-Rut provides a handful of matchers and snapshot serializers (framework dependent) for expecting and asserting common patterns.
-To make use of these, follow the instructions for your current testing framework.
+Rut provides a handful of [matchers](./matchers.md) and snapshot serializers (framework dependent) for expecting and asserting common patterns.
+To make use of these, follow the instructions for your chosen testing framework.

 ### Jest